joecullin/aoc2020/journal.md

 # Misc notes & thoughts.

 ---
+## Day 12

+Another day where the straightforward approach worked fine.
+I thought I might have to figure out more elegant geometry (or do more ugly brute force) for part 2, but it wasn't too bad.

+---
 ## Day 11

 I blasted out a quick-and-dirty solution for part 1, fully expecting to need a totally different approach for part 2.